TiaraMF/overtime-app/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from glyphicons
 - x Update the styles for forms